Hyrtwol/Mimir/doc/command_line_tools/odin.md

 		Specifies the filename for `-export-timings`.
 		Example: -export-timings-file:timings.json

+	-export-dependencies:<format>
+		Exports dependencies to one of a few formats.
+Requires `-export-dependencies-file`.
+		Available options:
+			-export-dependencies:make   Exports in Makefile format
+			-export-dependencies:json   Exports in JSON format

+	-export-dependencies-file:<filename>
+		Specifies the filename for `-export-dependencies`.
+		Example: -export-dependencies-file:dependencies.d

 	-thread-count:<integer>
 		Overrides the number of threads the compiler will use to compile with.
 		Example: -thread-count:2